YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/send-text-messages-through-a-gsm-trunk.md

 Through this interface, text messages can be sent to an external number through a GSM trunk.

-Scenario: When you phone to your carrier to apply for a calling plan, you hear an IVR and press a specific key on your phone as instructed to request detailed information.
+Scenario: when you phone to your carrier to apply for a calling plan, you hear an IVR and press a specific key on your phone as instructed to request detailed information.
 As a result, a text message is sent to your phone shortly after it is required.

 Note: a text message have a maximum length of 2000 characters and no emoji should be included.